MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v3.0.0/Set-AzureVMDscExtension.md

 ```

 ### -ConfigurationArchive
-Specifies the name of the configuration package (.zip file) that was previously uploaded by Publish-AzureVMDscConfiguration.
+Specifies the name of the configuration package (.zip file) that was previously uploaded by **Publish-AzureVMDscConfiguration**.
 This parameter must specify only the name of the file, without any path.

 ```yaml